 The UNESCO World Heritage Site of Tikal Ruins is one of the most spectacular, if not, the MOST spectacular Mayan ruins in all of Mesoamerica.
 However, unlike other massive ruins such as Chichen Itza where you are not allowed to climb to the top, you can climb to the top of most of the Tikal temples.

-Tikal ruins are inside the Tikal National Park, which is located in the Peten region of Guatemala.
+Tikal Ruins is located inside the Tikal National Park, a protected region in the Peten region of Guatemala.
 The Peten region of Guatemala consists of one-third of Guatemala’s area and contains some of the most tropical rainforests.
 Tikal is located in one of those tropical rainforests.

 If visiting Mayan ruins in the middle of a rainforest does not excite you, I don’t know what does.

-Tikal ruins are easily accessible from the beautiful town of Flores in Guatemala or even from San Ignacio or Belize City in Belize.
+Tikal Ruins are easily accessible from the beautiful town of Flores in Guatemala or even from San Ignacio in Belize.
 From Flores, it takes about 1.5 hours to get to the Tikal ruins.
 If you are considering doing a sunrise tour, staying in Flores is the only option you have.

 However, if you are satisfied with visiting Tikal in the day, you can easily do it from Belize.
 However, I highly recommend doing the sunrise tour and staying in Flores.
 Flores is a small beautiful town with lots of exciting things to do.

 The cost to enter Tikal National Park is 150Q for regular entrance and 250Q for sunrise or sunset entrance.
 The tricky part is, to enter for sunset and sunrise, you MUST have a tour guide.
 This is because no one is allowed in the park in the dark for safety reasons (and probably money reasons).